MJF 3D Printing: What Is It & How Does It Work?

 Clearance for Assemblies | 0.006 - 0.010 in | 0.15 - 0.25 mm |

-Hole Diameter | ≥ 0.04 in | ≥ 1.0 mm |
+Hole Diameter | ≥ 0.04 in | ≥ 1 mm |

-Embossed & Engraved Details | ≥ 0.02 in depth | ≥ 0.5 mm depth |
+Embossed Features | ≥ 0.02 in height | ≥ 0.5 mm height |

 MJF Material Options

-PA 12 Black is a high-tensile strength nylon known for its durability and smooth surface finish.
+PA 12 is a high-tensile strength nylon known for its durability and smooth surface finish.
 The final parts are dyed black and offer slightly more isotropic mechanical properties compared to SLS materials.
 With a smaller minimum feature resolution of 0.02 in (versus 0.03 in for SLS), PA 12 Black is ideal for detailed designs and is the preferred choice for living hinges due to its flexibility and strength.

 Key Benefits:

-Near-isotropic mechanical properties for consistent performance
+- Near-isotropic mechanical properties for consistent performance

-Cost-effective material with high tensile strength
+- Cost-effective material with high tensile strength

-Excellent for living hinges and fine-feature designs
+- Excellent for living hinges and fine-feature designs

 Key Benefits:

-Enhanced stiffness and dimensional stability
+- More stiffness and better dimensional stability

-Material | Color | Elongation | Tensile Modulus | Tensile Strength |
+Material | Tensile Strength | Elongation at Break | Tensile Modulus |

 These figures are approximate and influenced by various factors, such as machine settings and process parameters.
 As a result, the information provided is not binding or certified.
 For critical performance requirements, independent lab testing of additive materials or final parts is recommended.